-- 1. The results of the current study benefit those in charge and decision-makers in Palestinian universities, as it is possible to build on the results of the study and extract some methods and methods that help in developing a sense of dedication to work among administrative employees. - 2.
+- 1. The results of the current study benefit those in charge and decision-makers in Palestinian universities, as it is possible to build on the results of the study and draw out some methods and methods that help in the development of job absorption among administrative Employees. - 2.
 The results of the current study benefit those in charge of the administrative departments in Palestinian universities, as it can reach results that enhance employee practices for his tasks, and achieve optimal utilization of his capabilities, aptitudes and skills. - 3.
-The results of the current study may benefit the administrative employees themselves, as the interest in psychological capital enhances their self-confidence, and their ability to dedication and perseverance in achieving personal goals and the goals of the university as a whole.
-The study also provides some indicators, frameworks, means and recommendations that enhance the feeling of dedication to work.
+Palestinian university student's benefit from the results of the current study, as the improvement of the functional connection of the administrative Employees will facilitate the registration procedures and all the administrative work that the student needs on campus. - 4.
+The results of the current study may benefit the administrative Employees themselves, as the interest in psychological capital enhances their self-confidence, and their ability to dedication and perseverance in achieving personal goals and the goals of the university as a whole.
+The study also provides some indicators, frameworks, means and recommendations that enhance the functional connection.